sjmiller8182/Warehousing-Stock-Tweet-Data/Preliminary_Outline.md

 Gather structured and unstructured data and import into a datalake.
 Then structure data in a data warehouse under unified schema.
+Data will be put in a stucture suitable for natural language processing.

 ## Data Systems